-Being Approved for Use Does Not Necessarily Mean that it is Safe for Your Use
+Being Approved Does Not Necessarily Mean That it is Safe

 We read the ingredient list on the foods we eat but we should also be reading the ingredient list on the products that absorb through our skin as well.
 Most of us know that the chemicals in our household cleaners can be hazardous so we generally take precautions in their use but it is important to also note that the commercially prepared shampoo, soap, lotion, and conditioners we use to cleanse with could also be exposing us to an array of chemical toxins.

 It doesn't stop there.
 The makeup, fragrance, and other cosmetic beauty products so many of us use on a daily basis can also contain these compounds and the combined toxic overload can become a deadly combination.
 Are you dying to be beautiful?
 What you don't know about the personal care products you use can hurt you.

 There can be a toxic mix in the products you believe to be safe for your use.
 Questionable dyes, lead, BPA, hazardous chemicals, and even formaldehyde are found within many common cosmetic and beauty products.
 This daily influx of toxic substances into the body can be the reason for very serious health issues, chronic illness, or even cancer.
 It is important to know that the products you use on a daily basis are safe.
 Awareness is the key.

 Knowing which cosmetic and personal care ingredients are designated as having questionable health implications may help to improve your health as well as that of your family.
 Even an unborn child is at risk as chemicals absorbed through the skin of a pregnant mom pass through to her fetus.

 These Ingredients Are Not Safe For Human Use Yet They Are Allowed in Our Personal Care Products